haidousm/moo/README.md

 # moo
-a Twitter Clone built with React & Typescript
+a Twitter clone built with React & Typescript